 1) You trade panic for planning

-With a pre-inspection, you can:
+With a pre-listing inspection, you can:

-• schedule repairs on your terms (and with your preferred vendors)
+- schedule repairs on your terms and with your preferred vendors

-• avoid the “we need this done in 5 days” scramble
+- avoid the “we need this done in 5 days” scramble

 2) You reduce renegotiation leverage

-When you already know your home’s condition, you can respond with clarity:
+Instead, when you already know your home’s condition, you can respond with clarity:

-• “We addressed that already—here’s the invoice.”
+- “We addressed that already—here’s the invoice.”

-• “We priced the home with that in mind.”
+- “We priced the home with that in mind.”

-• “That item isn’t a functional defect; we’re not renegotiating it.”
+- “That item isn’t a functional defect; we’re not renegotiating it.”

-You’re not guessing.
-You’re deciding.
+You are not guessing.
+You are deciding.

 3) You can fix the right things (not random things)